chrisclark/blog/content/simple-similar-products-recommendation-engine.md

 Swordfish-style, and forced you to describe one out loud in 30 seconds, you would probably describe a content-based system.
-"Uhh, uhh, I'd like, show a bunch of products from the same manufacturer that has a similar description."
+"Uhh, uhh, I'd like, show a bunch of products from the same manufacturer that have a similar description."

 You're using the actual attributes of the item itself to recommend similar products.
 This makes a ton of sense, as it's how we actually